 This cooperation will cover the overall modernization of the Frigates, with a focus on the anti-air defense system (including the radars, weapons and associated Control and Command), the platform and combat system, and the electronic warfare system that will be common to both Nations.

 Naviris will work in close relationship with its co-contractor Eurosam, its parent companies Fincantieri and Naval Group, and its other industrial partners including Leonardo, Thales, MBDA and Sigen.
-Naviris will be in charge of work on the Combat System Modernization (Anti Air Warfare integration, new electronic warfare, new communication, new combat management system, upgrade and obsolescence treatment, new optronic) & also platform modernization (new ship management system, upgrade and obsolescence treatment), while Eurosam will the nti-ir .
+Naviris will be in charge of work on the Combat System Modernization (Anti Air Warfare integration, new electronic warfare, new communication, new combat management system, upgrade and obsolescence treatment, new optronic) & also platform modernization (new ship management system, upgrade and obsolescence treatment), while Eurosam will be responsible to upgrade the Principal Anti-Air Missile System (PAAMS) and Long Range Radar (LRR).

 The Horizon Frigates were originally built between 2000 and 2010 in a joint program between Fincantieri and Naval Group, providing the Italian and French Navies with two first-class anti-air Frigates each.
-Within this context, the coordinated work of seven industrial partners led by Naviris and eurosam will answer to the need of the rationalization of the Frigates’ performance, availability and maintenance.
+Within this context, the coordinated work of seven industrial partners co-led by Naviris and eurosam will answer to the need of the rationalization of the Frigates’ performance, availability and maintenance.

 This contract marks the continuation of a long-standing industrial cooperation between France and Italy.
 The modernization of the Horizon Frigates, carried out jointly by the two countries via the Naviris subsidiary, is part of this continuity.
 Naviris, with the support of its two parent companies Naval Group and Fincantieri, has built with Eurosam an industrial project which is also a binational cooperation between France and Italy.